 Homepage and interface

+Both support typing, drawing, voice recording, shopping checklist, and images notes.
+OneNote has a feature of typing and drawing in the same space while Keep separates typed and drawn content.
 Google Keep doesn’t support anything like that but you can write stuff on the note, and the written material will be in a separate space and typed will in a separate.
-Other than that, a feature which we must include here is with OneNote, you can create multiple notebooks, and in notebooks, you can create various sections.

 Well, we have covered the top features now let’s look at what both apps can provide uniquely.

 - Google Keep has an option to add multiple recipients to the notes who can collaborate.
-Google Keep: 2, OneNote: 1.
+Google Keep: 2.

 - OneNote has an option to disable syncing while Wi-Fi is not available.
-Google Keep: 2, OneNote: 2.
+OneNote: 3.

-- OneNote has a fantastic feature which only works on Samsung Galaxy Notes.
+- OneNote has a fantastic feature which only works on Samsung Galaxy Note phones.
 If you get the S Pen closer, it will automatically enable drawing mode.
-Google Keep: 3, OneNote: 4.
+OneNote: 5.

 - You can add links to the text in OneNote.
-Google Keep: 3, OneNote: 5.
+OneNote: 6.

 - You can add labels to your notes in Google Keep.
-Google Keep: 4, OneNote: 5.
+Google Keep: 4.